 Time and Chance, first published in 1978 with plans for re-publishing in 2021

-His next literary project would also focus on a subject he knew more about than most: The Last Emperor was a biography of his former employer, King George VI, published in 1976.
-His other books included The Postman of Nagasaki, the story of the survivor of the atomic bomb (1984) and Duel in the Dark, his account of the night fighters’ battle against the Luftwaffe (1987).
+His next literary project would also focus on a subject he knew more about that most: The Last Emperor was a biography of his former employer, King George VI, published in 1976.
+His other books included The Girl in the White Ship: A Story of the Vietnamese Boat People (1983), The Postman of Nagasaki, about a survivor of the atomic bomb (1984), and Duel in the Dark, his account of the night fighters’ battle against the Luftwaffe (1987).
 His autobiography, Time and Chance, from which many of the quotes in this article are taken, was published in 1978.

 Duel of Eagles, Duel in the Dark (also released as The Odds Against Us), and Time and Chance will be re-published later this year by Silvertail Books.
 A documentary film on The Postman of Nagasaki is also in the pipeline.

 Peter Townsend with, from left, wife Marie-Luce and daughters Marie-François and Isabelle at the Christian Dior ball held at Château de Vaux-le-Vicomte in 1985.
 Image kindly provided by Isabelle Townsend